 While covered in greater depth with our “How Heavy Should a Weighted Blanket Be?” article, the general rules are as follows.
 The best weight for your blanket depends somewhat on the inner filling material — we designed our weighted blanket to evenly distribute the inner weight better.
 This means when you are laying down the weight will be over your body, not rolling off onto your bed.
-So, in our case, we recommend that adults use a blanket between 15 and 25 pounds (or 10%-14% of their body weight) to create effective deep touch pressure stimulation, and children should typically be limited to 15lbs or less, with a consultation of a physician.
+So, in our case, we recommend that adults use a blanket between 15 and 20 pounds (or about 10% of their body weight) to create effective deep touch pressure stimulation.
 The amount of weight needed may be more if you purchase a weighted blanket which uses a less concentrated filling agent.

 SleepForce currently offers the most desired 15lb, 20lb and 25lbs options